 Can my employer insist that I not travel to certain countries?

 Yes.
 The CDC states that employees who become ill with symptoms of COVID-19 (coronavirus) should leave the workplace.
+Consistent with the CDC guidelines, an employer may require an employee to stay home if the employee has symptoms of COVID-19 or has tested COVID-19.
 The ADA does not interfere with employers following this advice.

 Can employees refuse to travel as part of their job duties?

 Employees who object on behalf of others or act in groups could be covered by the NLRA’s protection of concerted protected activity.
 You will want to proceed with caution and consult with your attorney before taking any steps in this regard.
 Moreover, under the federal OSH Act, employees can only refuse to work when a realistic threat is present.